 Policy MSOS-25.
 Weed Control on Undeveloped Properties.
-Invasive weeds shall be controlled on all undeveloped lands by the property owner of record.
+Invasive weeds shall be annually controlled on all undeveloped lands by the property owner of record.

 Policy MSOS-26.
 Security and Safety on Undeveloped Properties.
 The preferred method for dealing with security and safety issues is the removal of all hazards from vacant and undeveloped parcels by the property owner.
-Security fencing is discouraged for vacant and undeveloped properties, however if such fencing is installed it shall comply with the fence design requirements of its district the City's LCP.
+Security fencing is discouraged for vacant and undeveloped properties, however if such fencing is installed it shall comply with the fence design requirements of the City's LCP.

 Policy MSOS-27.
 Revegetation of Undeveloped Properties.
-As each block of street infrastructure is developed, existing asphalt shall be removed from the adjacent blocks and the blocks shall be planted with native grass seed and graded to facilitate Comment [MJ29]: Neither of these policies are necessary given the revisions made to the Land Use Plan that zones this area as open stormwater infiltration.
+As each length of street infrastructure is developed, existing asphalt shall be removed from the adjacent blocks which shall be planted with native grass seed and graded to facilitate stormwater infiltration.
 Revegetation of these undeveloped areas with native plant communities shall not be construed to represent environmentally sensitive habitat subject to protection under the Coastal Act.

-5.45.5 CULTURAL RESOURCES
+5.5 CULTURAL RESOURCES

-Portions of the Plan Area were formerly occupied and visited by Native Americans, and cultural resources have been discovered on the site.
-A portion of the Plan Area has been designated an archaeological district and the site has a number of National Register of Historic Properties (NRHP)-eligible archaeological deposits.
-The locations of cultural resource deposits must remain confidential under state and federal law.
+Portions of the Plan Area were formerly occupied and visited by Native Americans, and cultural resources are located on portions of the site.
+A portion of the Plan Area has been designated an archaeological district and the site has National Register of Historic Properties (NRHP)-eligible archaeological deposits.
+The locations of cultural resource deposits is confidential information under state and federal law.